gthibaud/Smart-Dark-Theme/README.md

 # Smart-Dark-Theme
-A smart, sophisticated and colored theme (dark version).
+A smart, sophisticated and colored theme for Brackets (dark version).